Existence of processes violating causal inequalities on time-delocalised subsystems: Discussion

 \section{Discussion}

 A central question in the study of quantum causality is which processes with indefinite causal order have a realisation within standard quantum theory.
 In order to address this question, it is first of all necessary to clarify what it means for a causally indefinite process to have a standard quantum theoretical realisation, a question that is subtle and has led to a lot of controversy.
 An answer to this question is provided by the concept of \emph{time-delocalised subsystems}, which establishes a bridge between the standard quantum theoretical description of the scenarios under consideration and their description in the process matrix framework, in which the notion of indefinite causal order is formalised.
-In this work, we showed that, surprisingly, there exist processes that have realisations on time-delocalised subsystems and that violate causal inequalities, a feature that is generally believed to be impossible within standard physics.
-For some of these processes, the situation is entirely classical, meaning that there are violations of causal inequalities with classical, time-delocalised variables which are simple to implement in pratice.
-Moreover, the free choice and closed laboratory assumptions that underlie the derivation of causal inequalities are not manifestly violated, which makes causal inequalities a meaningful device-independent concept to qualify these realisations as incompatible with a definite causal order.
+Prior to our work, it had been known that indefinite causal order can be realised on systems that are time-delocalised in a coherently controlled manner---that is, intuitively speaking, the input and output systems of each party effectively reduce to one or another time-local system, conditionally on the state of a control quantum system.
+Here, we showed that this paradigm does not encompass all possibilities, and that standard quantum theory also allows for more radical ways to realise indefinite causal order processes.
+Notably, there exist processes that have realisations on time-delocalised subsystems and that violate causal inequalities, a feature that is generally believed to be impossible within standard (quantum) physics~\cite{purves21}.
+We analysed a concrete tripartite example, for which it turned out that the situation can entirely be understood in terms of classical variables, rather than quantum systems.
+There, Alice's and Bob's input and output variables are time-delocalised in a classically controlled way, while the situation for Charlie is quite different.
+From the point of view of the temporal description of the experiment, one time-local instance of Charlie's operation is applied in the beginning of the circuit, which may be reversed and reapplied at the end of the circuit, conditionally on the output of Alice and Bob.
+We then analysed this causal inequality violation with regard to the assumptions that underlie the derivation of causal inequalities, and found that the free choice and closed laboratory assumptions are not manifestly violated, which makes causal inequalities a meaningful device-independent concept to qualify these realisations as incompatible with a definite causal order.